bibanon/bibanon/Stories/Tramp-Anon/Tramp-Anon.md

 >
 > I never got into the IT sector despite knowing more than most level 1 and 2 tech support lackies and lived on the streets for a whole year without begging, hell i even beat up another tramp and stole his shoes, when I was kicked out of the house I'd never so much as looked at someone the wrong way.
 >
-> Now I live in a shitty 1 bedroom apartment, haven't talked to anyone in over 2 years, mail only, sponge off benefits and going outside scares me, took me 4 months to afford the worst laptop the second hand ads could offer in the local paper, feels good to be on top. - Anonymous 08/16/10(Mon) No.12741167
+> Now I live in a shitty 1 bedroom apartment, haven't talked to anyone in over 2 years, mail only, sponge off benefits and going outside scares me, took me 4 months to afford the worst laptop the second hand ads could offer in the local paper, feels good to be on top.
+> - Anonymous 08/16/10(Mon) No.12741167

-After catching the attention of /g/ and being asked to elaborate on this life story, the Anon decided to begin the story.
+After catching the attention of /g/ and being asked to elaborate on his life, the Anon decided to begin the story.

 As Tramp anon continued the story through the night, some Anon started [[bumping]] the hell out of the thread with leg-fetish pictures at a ridiculous rate.
 Not that bumping was necessary anyway, as the thread had seemingly captured the attention of the whole board.
 This may have been the first time a thread has bottomed out on slow-traffic /g/.